---->

 or repulsion forces, magnetism involves poles and includes turning or

-partial-rotation responses.
-Though Gilbert had been an examiner in
+Though Gilbert had been a Cambridge university examiner in

-mathematics, he distrusted mathematical deduction as being mere logical
+mathematics, he somewhat distrusted mathematical deduction as being mere logical

 philosophising as against being experimental proof science, and so stood

-his theory further was the fact that his knowledge of mechanics and motion
+his physics theory further was the fact that his knowledge of mechanics and motion

-being pre-Newton and pre-Galileo was poor.
+being pre-Newton and indeed pre-Galileo was limited.
 A couple of bits of Gilbert were

 disproved by later experiments, but were entirely inessential to his theory.